 Participation, Action Day “Laboratory Diagnostics” (BDL & DGKL), Berlin

-Participation, German Congress for Endocrinology, online
+Participation, German Congress of Endocrinology, online

-New Cooperation, Anesthesia, Leipzig University Hospital
+New cooperation, anesthesia, Leipzig University Hospital

 Ensuring the necessary medical consistency through algorithm-based quality assurance